Mons1Oerjan/KRUSH/README.md

 3. Click on `Wipe Data`.
 This will wipe all cached data on your emulator, including the pre-seeded data for KRUSH.
 4. Rerun the app on the emulator.
 You will now reseed the DB.

+## UML Diagram and Architectural Overview
+[Click here](https://drive.google.com/open?id=0B_oCfPfOVbvWUV9GdHV5SXNPV1k) to take a look at KRUSH's UML Diagram.
+This will help you, as a developer, to get a full understanding of the architectural overview on how the activities and fragments are setup.

 ## 3rd Party References
 - [1] Prolific Interactive, "Prolific Interactive material-calendarview," in GitHub, GitHub, 2016.
 [Online].
 Available: https://github.com/prolificinteractive/material-calendarview.
 Accessed: Feb.
 8, 2017.
 - [2] M. Brandao, "Fredoka One," in Google fonts, Google.
 [Online].
 Available: https://fonts.google.com/specimen/Fredoka+One?selection.family=Fredoka+One.
 Accessed: Mar.
 4, 2017.